Combining work and study

 "The Department cares for a number of skeletal collections, which I have had the privilege to learn from.
 Access to such collections are vital to learn human skeletal anatomy and I really feel that a hands-on approach is important to fully understand the variation that skeletal remains can have.

-Entering into her second and final year of the part-time course, Elizabeth is upbeat about her experience and how it is setting her up moving forward.
+Entering into her second and final year of the part-time course, Elizabeth is upbeat about her experience and how it is setting her up for the future.

 "By doing the MSc part-time I have been able to keep the job in the sector I want to be in while increasing my knowledge in this specialism.
 One day I hope to be in a position to be able to use this knowledge.